Save time and money with Loans Canada

 While there are many loan types available in Burnaby that serve all sorts of purposes, let’s get down to brass tacks with a brief explanation of what a loan actually is.

-In essence, a loan is a lump sum of money that you would apply for through either a prime lender, like a bank or credit union, or a subprime lender, like a private or alternative institution.
+In essence, a loan is a lump sum of money that you would apply for through either a prime lender in Burnaby, like a bank or credit union, or a subprime lender in Burnaby, like a private or alternative institution.
 For a price, sources like these are willing to lend you money and charge you interest in exchange.

 Most lenders will offer a variety of payment frequency options, such as: